 Tom Sawyer Island

 Once there, kids can explore this Mark Twain era playground.
 The island is full of trails, caves, bridges, a water wheel, and even a fort!
 From the upper levels of the fort, kids can shoot toy guns out of lookout slits at the Big Thunder Mountain trains zooming by on the other side of the river.

 There are also little areas around the island to play checkers or just sit and enjoy the view.
 It is usually not very crowded on the island, so it is a great place to get away from the masses.
 It’s one of my favorite places to let kids burn off some energy.

 Rafiki’s Planet Watch

-Once you arrive, you walk down a trail past several educational exhibits which teach kids about conservation.
+Once you arrive at the train station, you must walk down a trail past several educational exhibits which teach kids about conservation.
 At the end of the trail is the Conservation Station and Affection Section.
 Affection Section is an outdoor petting zoo.

-One of the highlights of this area is the window into one of the veterinary exam rooms where the Animal Kingdom veterinary staff works on the animals that live at the park.
+One of the highlights of this area is the window into one of the veterinary exam rooms where the Animal Kingdom veterinary staff provide care to the animals that live at the park.
 You never know what you may see in the vet clinic!
-The last time we were there, they were putting a frog under so they could give him a check-up!
+The last time we were there, they were giving a frog a check-up!

 The Conservation Station is a great place to cool off and get away from the crowds.
 This is a must-do on all of our visits to Animal Kingdom.

 Kids will enjoy becoming a Wilderness Explorer (like Russell in the movie Up!) at Animal Kingdom.
 To get started, pick up an official field guide at the Wilderness Explorers Headquarters located on the bridge between the Oasis and Discovery Island at the front of Animal Kingdom.

 Winter Summerland Miniature Golf

 There are two miniature golf courses at Disney World: Winter Summerland and Fantasia Gardens.
 We have tried Winter Summerland twice now.
 We love it!
 I can’t believe we didn’t do it earlier!
 It is such a nice break from the parks.
-We all really enjoy it!

 Animal Viewing Areas at Animal Kingdom Lodge

 You can see giraffes, zebras, ostriches, gazelles, Watusi cattle, and many others.
 Even if you are not staying at the lodge, it is worth it to travel over there to take a look for any animal lover.
 You can get there on Disney Transportation.